 - Inhaled long-acting beta2-agonists.
 These are bronchodilators that can help prevent symptoms when taken with inhaled corticosteroids.
 These medicines should not be used alone.
 They also should not be used to treat serious symptoms or an attack.

 - Cromolyn sodium is a nonsteroidal anti-inflammatory medicine that can be used to treat mild persistent asthma, especially in children.
-It's not as effective as inhaled corticosteroids.
+It is not as effective as inhaled corticosteroids.

 - Leukotriene modifiers, or anti-leukotriene medicines, are a newer class of long-term control medicines that block the action of chemicals in your airways.
 If not blocked, certain chemicals, called leukotrienes, increase the inflammation in your lungs during an asthma attack.